-The Arctis Pro excels in so many categories, it’s hard to know where to start.
+The Arctis Pro excels in so many categories that it’s hard to know where to start.
 Regardless of your preferred setup, you’ll be able to find a version of the Pro that works for you, as both wired and wireless models exist.
 Both versions include plug-and-play peripherals that support hi-res sound and enable users to fine-tune EQ settings and surround sound at a much more granular scale than the competition.
 For multiplayer communication, the headset includes a highly flexible, crystal-clear mic that rivals even some professional-grade audio equipment.
 Best of all, it does all this without the need for extra software or downloads, which is something that kept previous Arctis headsets from reaching their full potential when connected to a PS4.

 If you’re a multiplatform player with either multiple consoles or a gaming PC in addition to your PS4, you’ll be able to enjoy the Arctis Pro on all of those systems as well.
 Though the optional hi-res GameDAC and the 2.4G Bluetooth receiver box are only compatible with PC and PS4, the Arctis Pro is compatible with virtually every console right out of the box, either through wireless USB or 3.5mm wired connection.
 All players, regardless of platform, can take advantage of the headset’s excellent stereo mix and super-clear microphone.
-As an added bonus, the package available on the official website even comes with a carrying bag, leather ear cushions, and three months of Tidal HiFi, so you can really test out their sound quality.
+As a bonus, the package available on the official website even comes with a carrying bag, leather ear cushions, and three months of Tidal HiFi, so you can really test out their sound quality.

 Read our full Arctis Pro review

-Why we picked the Cloud Revolver S:
+Why we picked the Logitech G Pro X:

 Who’s it for?
 PlayStation gamers who want a powerful wireless headset (and don’t mind paying for it).